qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 #. :ref:`Multiband color <multiband_color>` - if the file comes as a multiband with
    several bands (e.g., used with a satellite image with several bands).
-#. :ref:`Paletted <paletted>` - if a single band file comes with an indexed palette
+#. :ref:`Paletted/Unique values <paletted>` - for single band files that come with an
-   (e.g., used with a digital topographic map).
+   indexed palette (e.g., used with a digital topographic map) or for general use of palettes for rendering raster layers.
 #. :ref:`Singleband gray <singleband_gray>` - (one band of) the image will be rendered
    as gray; QGIS will choose this renderer if the file has neither multibands nor an indexed palette nor a continuous palette (e.g., used with a shaded relief map).
 #. :ref:`Singleband pseudocolor <label_colormaptab>` - this renderer is possible for
    files with a continuous palette, or color map (e.g., used with an elevation map).
+#. :ref:`Hillshade <hillshade_renderer>` - Creates hillshade from a band.

 .. _multiband_color: